-A 4.00
+А 4.00

 A- 3.67

 B+ 3.33

 В 3.00

 B- 2.67

 C+ 2.33

 С 2.00

+C-, D+, D, D-, F Not passing, the course must be repeated to receive credit

 DC Deferred Credit

 W Withdrawn

-X Continuing Thesis
+Х Continuing Thesis

-I Incomplete

 A cumulative GPA of 3.00 or above is required on all courses completed for graduate credit for admission to candidacy and for graduation.
-It should be emphasized that any course in which a "C+" or lower is earned must be retaken.
+It should be emphasized that any course in which a "C-" or lower is earned must be retaken.
 In calculating the grade-point average after a course is repeated, only the replacement grade is used.
 The original grade remains on the transcript but is coded to indicate the course has been retaken.